GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

 |

-Also thanks to Andy Mueller for feedback on this blog post.
+Also thanks to Andy Mueller and Olivier Grisel for feedback on this blog post.